kvarak/dnd/docs/_Classes/cleric.md

 <div class="descriptive" markdown="1">

 ##### Channel Divinity: Devastating Strike
-When you hit a target with a melee weapon attack, you can expend a use of your channel divinity to fuel your strike.
+When you hit a target with a melee weapon attack, you can channel divinity to fuel the strike.
 You deal additional damage equal to 5 + twice your Cleric level.
 The type of extra damage is dependent on your domain, and is the same as the type of damage your 8th level feature does.

 </div>